RaceStreaming – FAQ

 What streaming quality can I expect?

-RaceStreaming.com transfers 1080p at 30 or 60 fps (depending on the camera used).
-Depending on your cellular connection, you have the option to lower the quality and increase the latency for a better stable video connection.
+RaceStreaming.com transfers 1080p or 4K from 25 fps to 60 fps.
+You have the option to lower or increase the quality and manually add additional latency for a better stable video connection, if needed.

 Where can I find documentation?